tidepool-org/TidepoolApi/docs/datetime.md

 ---

-## Handling browser-local datetimes "now"
+## Handling Browser-Local Datetimes "Now"

 The reason we cannot use JavaScript's built-in date constructor (jsDate) at Tidepool — particularly when dealing with diabetes device data — is because jsDate only handles two types of [datetime](./datetime/glossary.md#datetime) objects: